With Remarks By

 Live captioning will be provided during the online event by a Communication Access Realtime Translation (CART) transcriptionist.
 If you need the services of a CART transcriptionist in order to participate in the post-event discussion or if you have other accommodation requests, please email firstname.lastname@example.org to see if we can accommodate.

-A text transcription of the discussion will be posted on the event website after the event.
+A text transcription of the discussion can be viewed here.